Jammyjamjamman/stk-tracks/README.md

 The folder for each track contains the exported track and the blend files.

+I highly recommend reading tutorials on supertuxkart-track-making before you try using my blend files.

 The exported track either requires the latest version of supertuxkart, or the stk-assets svn.
 Symlink the exported track directory to the tracks directory inside your copy of stk/ stk-assets.

 The folder containing blend files requires stk_media_repo to be used.
 Symlink the blend-files-folder into the tracks directory inside stk_media_repo.